mars-planet/mars_city/servers/voicelib/doc/voicelib-sw-reqs.rst

 -----------------------------------
 Description
 ~~~~~~~~~~~
-The kim instance should be able to receive a local audio stream.
+The voice interface instance should be able to receive a local audio
+stream.

 Criticality
 ~~~~~~~~~~~